If you are on long-term medication you can obtain a repeat prescription by:

 If you require a prescription urgently, please let the receptionist know and we will do our best to arrange this for you.
 Please note this can only be done in cases of true emergencies eg running out of insulin/inhalers for example.

-Patients on repeat medication will be asked to see a doctor or practice nurse at least once a year for review.
+Patients on repeat medication will be asked to see our clinical pharmacist at least once a year for review.
 A notification should appear on your repeat slip - please do not ignore these reminders!

 Acute Medication Requests